Skip to content

 1. Knowing Key Measurements for Comfortable Dining Seating

 Understanding ergonomics is key to achieving maximum seating comfort.
-The following are the ideal and typical measurements of dining chairs:
+The following are the ideal and typical dining chair dimensions:

 Seat Height (17-19 inches)